Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 Brindle Ticking and Roan

-Ticking only affects white coat where it shows as pigmented dots and speckles in the original color the coat would have had at this spot.
-So on a brindle patterned dog the spots would be brindled.
+Ticking only affects white coat.
+It causes pigmented dots and speckles of the original pattern.
+So on a brindle dog, the spots may show some brindling.

-Roan is expressed as areas with many fully pigmented hairs growing in white coat.
+Roan happens when fully pigmented hairs grow into the white coat.
 Roan can get quite dense and give the impression of an almost fully pigmented coat.
-But the combination of roan and brindle is rather rare.

-I’m still searching for mottled or roaned dogs with an underlying brindle pattern.
-This dog shows extreme white spotting with some colored spots on his ears to illustrate the effect:
+I’m still searching for more mottled or roaned dogs with an underlying brindle pattern.
+This dog shows extreme white spotting with some residual colored spots on his ears (not real ticking):

 Brindle Merle

-Merle will only affect the eumelanin stripes on a brindled coat.
-This causes the stripes on a brindle merle to look broken, patchy or unusually irregular.
+Merle will affect the eumelanin striping on a brindled coat.
+This causes the stripes on a brindle merle to look broken, patchy, or unusually irregular.

 Brindlequin